vlandham/unix_intro/unix.markdown

 	System			mach_kernel	var
 	Users			mach_kernel.ctfsys

-The `ls` command (like most Unix commands) has a set of options that can be added to the command to change the results.
+The `ls` command (like most Unix commands) has a **set of options** that can be added to the command to change the results.
 Command-line options in Unix are specified by using a dash ('-') after the command name followed by various letters, numbers, or words.
-If you add the letter 'l' to the `ls` command it will give you a 'longer' output compared to the default:
+Sometimes these command line options are called **flags**.
+If you add the flag `-l` to the `ls` command it will give you a _longer_ output compared to the default:

-	$ ls -l /Volumes/USB/Unix_and_Perl_course
+	$ ls -l ~
-	total 192
+	total 184
-	drwxrwxrwx  1 keith  staff  16384 Oct  3 09:03 Applications
-	drwxrwxrwx  1 keith  staff  16384 Oct  3 11:11 Code
-	drwxrwxrwx  1 keith  staff  16384 Oct  3 11:12 Data
-	drwxrwxrwx  1 keith  staff  16384 Oct  3 11:34 Documentation
+	drwx------+ 41 jfv   SIMR01\Domain Users   1394 Aug 22 09:00 Desktop
+	drwx------+ 49 jfv   SIMR01\Domain Users   1666 Aug 13 16:00 Documents
+	drwx------+ 97 jfv   SIMR01\Domain Users   3298 Aug 22 09:04 Downloads
+	drwx------@ 23 jfv   SIMR01\Domain Users    782 Aug 15 12:06 Dropbox
+	# ... many more

 For each file or directory we now see more information (including file ownership and modification times).
 The 'd' at the start of each line indicates that these are directories